imazen/resizer/Plugins/Faces/readme.md

 1. Add the ImageResizer.Plugins.Faces NuGet package to your project.
 This will install all required dependencies including OpenCvSharp4 and its native OpenCV binaries.
 2. Add `<add name="Faces" />` inside `<resizer><plugins></plugins></resizer>` in Web.config.

-No manual binary copying is needed.
-The OpenCvSharp4 NuGet packages handle native OpenCV binary deployment automatically.
+The OpenCvSharp4 NuGet packages include `.targets` files that copy native OpenCV binaries to the output directory automatically.
 Haar cascade XML files are embedded as gzipped resources within the plugin assembly.

+**Note:** NuGet `.targets`-based native DLL copying works for direct package references, but may not propagate transitively through project references on older .NET Framework projects.
+If you reference a class library that depends on this plugin, you may need to install the `OpenCvSharp4.runtime.win` package directly in your startup/web project.